eclipse-zenoh/zenoh-kotlin/README.md

 publishing it into Maven local for us to be able to easily import it in our project.

 It is required to have the [NDK (native development kit)](https://developer.android.com/ndk) installed, since we are going to compile Zenoh JNI for multiple android native targets.
+The currently used NDK version is **26.0.10792818**.
-It can be set up by using Android Studio (go to `Preferences > Appearance & Behavior > System settings > Android SDK > SDK Tools` and tick the NDK box), or alternatively it can be found [here](https://developer.android.com/ndk/downloads).
+It can be set up by using Android Studio (go to `Preferences > Languages & Frameworks > Android SDK > SDK Tools`, tick `Show Package Details` and pick the right NDK version), or alternatively it can be found [here](https://developer.android.com/ndk/downloads).

 The native platforms we are going to target are the following ones: